neherlab/pangraph/docs/docs/pypangraph/t06-junctions-intro.md

 # Junctions: comparing local accessory variation

-When comparing closely related bacterial genomes, the core genome is often largely **syntenic** — long stretches of conserved blocks appear in the same order across isolates.
+When comparing closely related bacterial genomes, the core genome is often largely **syntenic**: long stretches of conserved blocks appear in the same order across isolates.
 Between these conserved blocks, segments of **accessory** DNA (insertions, deletions, mobile elements) vary from one genome to another.

 The largely conserved order of core segments provides a natural **frame of reference** to meaningfully break down and compare local accessory variation across isolates.
 To this end we introduce the concept of a **junction**: a region of the graph delimited by two consecutive core blocks.